TiBillet/LaBoutik/README.md

 ## TiBillet / LaBoutik

-The current git repository is one of the building blocks of the TiBillet ecosystem: LaBoutik It contains the Cash register, cashless system with RFID / NFC chip and order-taking system.
+The current git repository is one of the building blocks of the TiBillet ecosystem: LaBoutik It contains the Cash register, cashless system with RFID / NFC chip reader and order-taking system.

 The engines are :